Free Webinar | Hydration Beyond Hyaluronic: Is Your Product Ready for Osmotic Stress? Watch Now

 • On April 5, 2018, IBM took another significant step in expanding access to quantum computing.
 IBM announced the first companies to join the IBM Quantum Network, a global community devoted to improving quantum computing and investigating practical applications in industry and research.
 Membership in the network would allow these firms to perform tests and algorithms on IBM quantum computers via cloud-based access.
 (Source)

-• Fujitsu Limited and 1QBit collaborated on May 15, 2017, to bring quantum-inspired technologies to the field of artificial intelligence (AI), concentrating on combinatorial optimization and machine learning.
-The businesses would collaborate in both the Japanese and worldwide markets to create applications that employ AI developed for use with quantum computers to address industrial challenges.
+• Fujitsu Limited and 1QBit collaborated on May 15, 2017, to bring quantum-inspired technologies to the field of artificial intelligence (AI), with a focus on combinatorial optimization and machine learning.
+The businesses would collaborate in both the Japanese and global markets to create applications that leverage AI developed for quantum computers to address industrial challenges.
 (Source)

 • The Dow Chemical Company and 1QB Information Technologies (1QBit) signed a partnership agreement in June 2017 to create quantum computing solutions for the chemicals and materials science technology sectors.
 The two firms would expedite the implementation of quantum computing across a variety of chemical-related applications.
 Dow’s discovery process would be aided by cooperation that would increase basic knowledge of novel chemicals and materials.
-The integration of next-generation computational methods with experimental design would result in a new level of product and process development acceleration.
+The integration of next-generation computational methods with experimental design would accelerate product and process development to a new level.
 (Source)

 • On June 9, 2014, D-Wave Systems Inc., the world’s first commercial quantum computing business, announced two new collaborations as part of its application ecosystem.
-DNA-SEQ and 1QBit are creating software applications that take advantage of D-unique Wave’s quantum computing capabilities.
+DNA-SEQ and 1QBit are developing software applications that leverage D-unique Wave’s quantum computing capabilities.
 DNA-SEQ and 1QBit have been collaborating with D-Wave to develop the machines.
 (Source)

 2. IonQ